Two dark matter candidates in three-Higgs-doublet models with $S_3$ symmetry: Discussion

 In the R-II-1a model due to no mixing between the inert neutral states there are potentially two possible DM candidates.
 However, only one of these states is a possible DM candidate, namely $\chi_1$, see eq.~\eqref{Eq:hi_hS}.
 The state $\eta_1$ with $m_{\eta_1}^2 \sim \lambda_4 v^2$ does not satisfy Cut~3.
 In contrast to R-II-1a, there is a single DM candidate in C-III-a due to mixing of the inert neutral fields.
 Moreover, there is mixing among all neutral active scalars in C-III-a, and hence the SM-like Higgs boson is CP indefinite.

 In figure~\ref{Fig:masses} we present mass scatter plots after applying the previously discussed constraints.
 We allowed for scalars to be as heavy as 1~TeV.
 However, after applying Cut~1 an upper bound of around 600-800 GeV develops.
 The allowed regions shrink after applying Cut~2 and Cut~3.
 Both models favour light states of 200-400 GeV as indicated by the surviving grey regions.
 Such light states are not completely ruled out by the LHC searches due to the suppressed couplings and imposed constraints on the SM-like Higgs boson.
-While the active scalars of R-II-1a can in principle decay into other active scalars, if kinematically allowed, in C-III-a the dominant decay channel for all of the active scalars, except the SM-like Higgs, is into states with at least one DM candidate.
+While the active scalars of R-II-1a can in principle decay into other active scalars, if kinematically allowed, in C-III-a the dominant decay channel for all of the active scalars, except the SM-like Higgs, is into states with at least one DM candidate with the second scalar also coming from the inert doublet.
 Such processes would be accompanied by large missing transverse momentum in the detector.

 After applying all three cuts over the parameter space we found that the viable DM mass regions differ drastically from the multi-doublet DM models proposed earlier, see figure~\ref{Fig:mass-ranges}.
 There is no high mass DM region in our models.
 In those the portal couplings grow fast with the DM candidate mass.
 High portal couplings would lead to a DM candidate annihilating too fast in the Early Universe.
 Heavy DM candidates in IDM-like models require the tuning of portal couplings as well as near mass degeneracy between the inert scalars.
 In the C-III-a model near degeneracy is impossible and we obtain a mass gap of around 70 GeV for the parameter region of interest for DM.